FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/toolbar/Levee Tool Walls.rst

    Levee Tool will analyze duplicate levees and remove the levee with the lowest crest elevation.
 This process is automatic.
 The duplicate levee data is saved to the Layers List so it can be analyzed for potential modifications.
-The plugin should remove duplicate levees automatically.
+The Plugin should remove duplicate levees automatically.

 .. image:: ../img/Walls/walls7.png